 "But now that you have been set free from sin and have become slaves to God, the fruit you reap leads to holiness, and the outcome is eternal life.
 For the wages of sin is death, but the gift of God is eternal life in Christ Jesus our Lord."

 I suggest that one becomes a "slave to God" by being a slave to Reality or Truth as revealed by direct Awareness.
-Simply, you accept and submit to the Will of God as it is revealed by the course of Reality; simply, you don't fight or rebel against Reality over which you have no control.
+Simply, you accept and submit to the Will of God as it is revealed by the course of Reality; you don't fight or rebel against Reality over which you have no control.
+In other words, you don't play God.
 Epictetus captured the point in the following passage of The Golden Sayings:

 To sin is to worship thoughts and opinions that do not represent reality, to play God by pretending you know what's best for yourself and the world, to try to control things to make them go the way you imagine they should go, and to have anger/hatred.
 When you are a slave to God, you don't fight Reality by trying to make it all go the way you think it should go.
 While holding thoughts captive, you let God's will be done.